junaid-ahmed7/geographyGame/README.md

 # Map Game

 This is a fun and educational game that challenges your knowledge of world populations.
 It's a great way to learn more about the world while having fun at the same time.
-More modes coming soon!
-Mobile mode coming soon!
+More + mobile modes coming soon!

 ## Tech Stack